 The Faculty Evaluation Review Subcommittee is responsible for representing the norms and values of the general faculty in all matters related to the Faculty Evaluation Model.
-When the current provisions of the Faculty Evaluation Model do not provide adequate instruction on a specific procedural matter, the party involved may request an ad hoc ruling from the Faculty Evaluation Review Subcommittee.
-This ruling will be forwarded for consideration to the Faculty Evaluation Review Subcommittee's parent committee, the Faculty and Institutional Affairs Committee.
+When the current provisions of the Faculty Evaluation Model do not provide adequate instruction on a specific procedural matter, the faculty candidate or reviewing body involved may request an ad hoc ruling from the Faculty Evaluation Review Subcommittee.
+This ruling will be forwarded to the Faculty and Institutional Affairs Committee for consideration.